Brikeuh/Crystal-Hauler/README.md

-# Crystal-Hauler
+# crystal-hauler
-CodeCrank Studios Team Project for GATech CS6457 Fall '25
+This is the repo for the codecrank studio's team assignment